mcdexio/mcdex-references/en/perpetual.md

 In order to achieve these goals, MCDEX introduced an Automated Market Maker(AMM) to its Perpetual Smart Contract.
 The AMM provided on-chain liquidity.
 Using AMM, the traders can trade at any time at a price determined by the AMM’s price formula.

-When design the AMM, there are several options of the price formula.
-To caution, we adopted the constant product (x * y = k) model as the price model at the beginning.
+When designing the AMM, there are several options of the price formula.
+To be cautious, we adopted the constant product (x * y = k) model as the price model for now.
 The advantage of this model is that it has been widely used in Uniswap and has been well verified.
-The disadvantage of this model used in the Perpetual contract is low capital efficiency.
-Based on thorough research, we will upgrade the pricing formula of AMM in the future to obtain better capital efficiency.
+The disadvantage of this model used in the Perpetual contract is lack of capital efficiency.
+Based on thorough research, we will upgrade the pricing formula of AMM in the future to achieve better capital efficiency.

-The AMM has a long position and collateral tokens in its liquidity pool.
+The AMM has a vanilla long position and collateral tokens in its liquidity pool.
 Let x be the available margin of the AMM’s liquidity pool.
 Let y be the long position size of the pool.

-We make the leverage of the long position is 1x always.
+We make the leverage of the long position 1x.
 Thus, when the long position of the pool increases/decreases by Δy at trading price P:
 - the margin occupied by the position increases/decreases by Δy * P
 - the available margin x decreases/increases by Δy * P.

-This setting makes the position of AMM always fully collateralized (the, thus the position of AMM will never be liquidated.
-As a result, the Funding Rate & Mark Price, which is derived from the Mid Price of the AMM, is always available on the chain.
+This setting makes the position of AMM always fully collateralized (thus the position of AMM will never be liquidated.
+As a result, the Funding Rate & Mark Price, which is derived from the Mid Price of the AMM, are always available on the chain.

 The trading price is determined by the ratio of x and y so that the product x * y is preserved.
 The formula for the trading price P can be derived from the x * y constraint: